kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 This method allows for a more streamlined and automated approach to transaction creation, suitable for users who prefer script-based automation or who are running the CLI in environments where interactive prompts are not feasible.

+### Template Variables

+Variables are a critical part of transaction templates, defining the data required to construct a transaction.
+Users can be prompted for variables missing from the `--template-data` file or not provided as command-line arguments.
+The `--holes` option is particularly useful for identifying all the variables a template requires.

+Variables support specific prefixes (`account:`, `key:`, `network:`, `decimal:`) to facilitate the correct selection or validation of input values in interactive mode.

 ---